onkwon/halmcu/docs/source/index.rst

-.. libabov documentation master file, created by sphinx-quickstart on Tue Mar 23 06:41:18 2021.
+.. halmcu documentation master file, created by sphinx-quickstart on Tue Mar 23 06:41:18 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-libabov Developer Documentation
+halmcu Developer Documentation
 ===============================

 .. toctree::